2 day duration Master the advanced modelling techniques required to drive the analysis of complex...

 - Initial funding of DSRA: Various ways of funding are discussed above

-- Release to cash flow (during distress): This is the cash flow release from the available balance in the DSRA to fund the shortfall in CFADS, this is when the DSCR is <1.00x.
+- Release to cashflow (during distress): This is the cash flow release from the available balance in the DSRA to fund the shortfall in CFADS, this is when the DSCR is <1.00x.
 To find out more information on the DSCR please find the link here.

-Generally, interest is earned on the opening balance of the DSRA, and recognised in the same way interest on cash balance is in the cash flow waterfall
+Generally, interest is earned on the balance of the DSRA, and recognised in the same way interest on cash balance is in the cashflow waterfall

 Position of DSRA in the financial statements

-In terms of positioning in the cash flow waterfall, the cash available to fund DSRA is ranked after debt service, but takes precedence over any payments to equity, thus providing additional security for the lenders.
+In terms of positioning in the cashflow waterfall, the DSRA is ranked below the debt service, but takes precedence over equity, thus providing additional security for the lenders.
 The cash inflows to and outflows from DSRA are linked to the cashflow waterfall.
 Cash into the DSRA is cash out for the cashflow waterfall and cash out from the DSRA is a cash inflow for the cashflow waterfall.

 Tips to keep in mind when modelling DSRA